NicolasT/jquery-ejs/README.rst

 License
 -------
-jquery-ejs is |copy| 2010 Nicolas Trangez and licensed under the GNU LGPL version 2.1, see LICENSE_.
+jquery-ejs is (c) 2010 Nicolas Trangez and licensed under the GNU LGPL version 2.1, see LICENSE_.

-The package contains EmbeddedJS_ 1.0, which is |copy| 2007 Edward Benson.
+The package contains EmbeddedJS_ 1.0, which is (c) 2007 Edward Benson.
 See the `EmbeddedJS license`_ for more information.

 .. _jQuery: http://www.jquery.com